 Getting around Dublin is it’s own adventure.
 A typical evening trying to cross the street goes something like this: The cars are going the wrong way, crossing the street when the street sign says “walk” is your number one safety risk, and there’s bubble bath overflowing from a nearby fountain.
+Everything will be explained, and you can take advantage of these Dublin travel tips to have an amazing experience in Ireland’s capital.

 1. Get the Leap Visitor Card and use Public Transportation